dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 			- OSI Model: A more conceptual, seven-layer model that provides a detailed breakdown of the network communication process.
 		- TCP and UDP:
 			- TCP: Focuses on reliable transmission, correcting errors like lost or out-of-order packets.
 It's suitable for applications where data accuracy is critical.
-			- UDP: Offers faster transmission by eliminating error-checking processes. used in app;
+			- UDP: Offers faster transmission by eliminating error-checking processes. used in applications like live streaming where speed is preferred over accuracy.
-	-
+		- HTTP and HTTPS
+			- HTTP: An application layer protocol for transmitting -
 	-